daver234/Recipe-Finder/README.md

 - Find new recipes based on search terms.
 - View history of previous search terms, tap to reload.
 - Check for network connection.
 If no network, display message.
+- Automatically stores previous search terms and shows in searchbar controller when active
 - View previous recipe search results offline. (but not individual recipes).
 - View count of total number of loaded recipes in navigation bar.
 Updated as more recipes load while scrolling.
 - Support for iOS 9 and above.